 (d) whether in accordance with any request made under section 18(4) or otherwise, provide for the making of such reports to, and the bringing of such applications, complaints and objections before, the Commission as may be necessary or expedient for the proper administration of this Act.

-[Section 24 amended by No. 35 of 2003 s.
+[Section 24 amended: No. 35 of 2003 s.
 166.]

 25. Entry to premises, arrest etc., warrant authorising